 Though no match for the glyptodon’s strength and size, humans were able to outsmart these animals and sometimes hunt them.

 But if humans could succeed in making a kill, the meat of such a large creature would have been a valuable resource.
-And not just the meat: fossil evidence found in South America has some paleontologists stating that early humans used the empty shells as shelters from rain, snow, and the like.
+And not just the meat — fossil evidence found in South America has led some paleontologists to conclude that early humans used the empty shells as shelters from rain, snow, and inclement weather.

 Yes, these creatures were so large that the shells of the dead could serve as makeshift shelters for early humans.
 Imagine our ancestors huddling under a giant armadillo shell during intense tropical rainstorms or fierce blizzards.